-Over the past few weeks, we’ve had lots of cockroaches (aka cucarachas in Spanish) in the house.
-Usually one thinks of dirt and filth in reference to the disgusting cockroaches.
-We have them here and we had them in Costa Rica, both very clean and newer properties.
+Over the past few weeks, we’ve had many cockroaches (aka cucarachas in Spanish) in the house.
+Usually, one thinks of dirt and filth about the disgusting cockroaches.
+We have them here, and we had them in Costa Rica, both very clean and newer properties.

 We don’t scream.
-Tom sprayed the shower but when it didn’t resolve the issue Louise and Danie came to the rescue with a special product they use specifically for these situations.
+Tom sprayed the shower, but when it didn’t resolve the issue, Louise and Danie came to the rescue with a particular product they use specifically for these situations.
 For a while, we won’t see them again.

 |Yellow-billed storks lined the shore of Sunset Dam in Lower Sabie.|

-This is Africa and they’ll return.
-Along with zillions of mosquitoes when the rainy season comes in the spring and then, the humid heat of summer with snakes and insects everywhere.
+This is Africa, and they’ll return.
+Along with zillions of mosquitoes when the rainy season comes in the spring and then the humid summer heat with snakes and insects everywhere.
 We were here in the summer of 2014.
 We managed then.
 We’ll manage again.

 |Zebra stopping for a drink in the lake.|